SESYNC-ci/introdb-lesson/_slides/goals.md

 - Access a database on a PostgreSQL server
 - Create a table and view table definitions
-- Copy data between tables
+- Insert records one at a time into a table
-- Alter a row in an existing table
+- Alter the definition of an existing table
-- Join tables on a single column
-- Connect to a database programatically